Ayush1325/blog/content/post7.md

 <br>

 # Conclusion
 Initially, I set out to print "Hello World" from `main` in this post.
 However, after getting burned multiple times, I have finally decided to save it for later.
 The following post will look at creating and initializing the System Allocator.
 Spoiler, the `thread_info::set` will start panicking after that, so we will not be able to print "Hello World" even in the next post.
 Still, we are one step closer to a usable std for UEFI.

+Consider [supporting me](@/pages/supportme.md) if you like my work.

 <br>